 If you continue reading you will have everything you need to know plus I’ll give you tips on how to make your roundhouse better, as well as counters for those who try to use it against you

-What is the Roundhouse Kick?
+What is a Roundhouse Kick?

 The Korean term for a Roundhouse kick is dollyeo chagi which literally means turning kick.
 It is one of the most widely used kicks in all striking martial arts.
 This is especially true in the martial art of TaeKwondo, where a variety of roundhouse kicks are thrown.